 If this weren’t enough, you’ll find five additional on/off parameters that you can set independently for each contour generator.
 The first is legato/multi-triggering, while the second allows you to determine whether each retrigger (whether legato or not) resets the contour to zero (or not).
 Next comes Sync, which retriggers the contour when sync’ed to MIDI, and the fourth is Loop, which loops the DAHDR stages, with the Sustain determining the break point between the D and R stages.
 This turns each generator into a five-stage LFO with a programmable waveshape and, since each can be used as a source in the modulation matrices, this suggests all sorts of interesting possibilities.
 Interestingly, the Delay function in the amplifier contour only works when it’s looping, placing a pause between each cycle, but never between the key press and the first instance of the Attack phase.
 I’m not sure why Moog made this distinction, but I can’t say that it worries me.
 Finally, you can latch the contour ‘on’ at its Sustain level.

-The Sub 37’s distinctive shape has been inherited form its predecessor, the Little Phatty.
+The Sub 37’s distinctive shape was inherited form its predecessor, the Little Phatty.

 The output panel is the final stage in the audio signal path.
-There wouldn’t be much to say about this except that two of my criticisms of the Sub Phatty were that (firstly) there was no master audio on/off switch and (secondly) the master volume control was in series with the headphone volume knob so that, when the master was turned down, the headphones were silent.
-The first of these has been rectified and, while the second hasn’t, it’s less important as a consequence.
-What’s more, you can set the volume of each patch individually, so you only need use the volume knob for level matching; your quiet patches will be quiet and your loud ones will be loud without you ever needing to touch the knob.
-Your live sound engineer will love you.
+There wouldn’t be much to say about this except that two of my criticisms of the Sub Phatty were that there was’t master audio on/off switch and the master volume control was in series with the headphone volume knob so that, when the master was turned down, the headphones were silent.
+The first of these were rectified and, while the second hasn’t, it’s less important as a consequence.
+What’s more, you can set the volume of each patch individually, you only need use the volume knob for level matching; your quiet patches will quiet down and your loud ones will loud up without you ever needing to touch the knob.

 Modulation, Arpeggios & Sequences